 Performances

-Mainpiece Title: The Merry Wives Of Windsor; Or, The Humours Of Sir John Falstaff
+Mainpiece Title: The Merry Wives Of Windsor Or The Humours Of Sir John Falstaff

 Performance Comment: Falstaff-W. Giffard; Ford-Giffard; Sir Hugh-Penkethman; Shallow-Collet; Page-Huddy; Caius-Bardin; Fenton-Lacy; Host-R. Williams; Pistol-Pearce; Bardolfe-Machen; Slender-Bullock; Mrs Ford-Mrs Giffard; Mrs Page-Mrs Haughton; Ann Page-Mrs Mountfort; Mrs Quickly-Mrs Kirk.